KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 Save and exit the `/etc/.cifspasswd` file.

-Alternatively, you can create the `/etc/.cifspasswd` file by WinSCP.
+Alternatively, you can create the `/etc/.cifspasswd` file using WinSCP.

-Execute following command:
+Execute the following command:

 ```bash
 mount -all